 One of the ways to check if your marketing partners are trustworthy is to test the affiliate links.
 Residential proxies are the most suitable match for this task since they allow checking localized affiliate content using IPs of the required region.

 Besides, if you have multiple affiliate links to check, you would most probably want to automate the process using special software.
 These testing bots may be seen as suspicious by some websites, which can lead to bans.
-In this situation, proxies will conceal your real IP address, or you can use rotating proxies to change IPs at your will.
+In this situation, proxies will conceal your real IP address, or you can use rotating proxies to change IPs at your will, thus avoiding bot activity detection.
 These measures will help you look like an organic user and avoid undesirable blocks.

 Lastly, if you like to make sure that your affiliates aren’t doing anything shady, you’d want to check their activity without being detected.
 Proxies can grant you superior anonymity to keep an eye on your affiliate program partners without them knowing.